nix-community/google-summer-of-code/2018/projects.md

 http://langserver.org/ - would solve a bunch of IDE problems, though not indentation and syntax highlighting.
 Might be too complicated.

+### Peer-to-Peer substitutes
+mentor: zimbatm

+In general, Linux distributions have multiple mirrors to provide backup for sources / binaries.
+Nix has a model which gives it the possibility to ask trusted remote (or signed files from untrusted sources) about the hash of the build output for one derivation (recipe), and then the binary can be downloaded from any untrusted source.
+Being able to download a binary from any source implies that we do not have to rely on mirrors for downloading the build results, and that we can use decentralized ideas, such as P2P networks.
+Another issue, inherent with this, is to ensure that we have anonymity among the persons of such network.
+Not having anonymity implies that an attacker can use such network to analyze if a server is vulnerable because it is using an outdated version of bash / openssl.

+A decentralized and anonymized P2P would help by:

+* Making popular packages/versions persistent.
+* Improve download speed, even from China (no need to "sneakernet").
+* Reduce load from cache.nixos.org .

+The goal of this project, is to create a new binary substitute based on a decentralize and anonymized P2P, such as Tribler, which serve the content of the nix store to other Nix users.

 ## Nixpkgs
 Nixpkgs is a curated set of descriptions that describe how software packages must be build, and specifiying all the required dependencies.

+### Generalize the module system
+mentor: @zimbatm

+The nixpkgs module system is currently only used by NixOS and isn't completely generalized.

+Simplify the module system so that it can be used to declare config file data structures.
+Generalize the activation script so that it can be used on other targets.

 ### Better support for documentation of library functions
 mentor: @moretea